-Guacamole is Mexican, sure; but as the Peruvian version of this famous avocado dip is so popular in the country and accompanies numerous starters and other dishes it just belongs to the Peruvian Salsa section.
-Prepared with ripe local avocados, tomato, onion, aji or rocoto paste and a splash of Peruvian lime juice the Peruvian Salsa de Palta makes for an impressive change.
+Guacamole is Mexican, sure; but as the Peruvian version of this famous avocado dip is so popular in the country and accompanies numerous starters and other dishes it just belongs in this Peruvian Salsa section.

 Peruvian Guacamole is a must when serving appetizer like Tequeños or Fried Cassava (Yuca Frita), but often it also accompanies meat and fish dishes, salads, sometimes even empanadas and (party) snacks.

-As the Peruvian Guacamole is nearly as quickly prepared as the boring mayonnaise – avocado version mostly eaten around the world, but is so flavorful and a perfect balance between the freshness of the tomato / onion paste and the richness of ripe avocados you should tried out our really simple recipe.
+As the Peruvian Guacamole is nearly as quickly prepared as the boring mayonnaise–avocado version mostly eaten around the world, but is so flavorful and a perfect balance between the freshness of the tomato-onion paste and the richness of ripe avocados you should try out our really simple recipe.